Summer is just around the bend, and so is your next outdoor excursion to the Great Smoky Mountains.

 Hiking in the Smoky Mountains offers multitudes of geographical features to soak in.

 The Deep Creek portion of the park is renowned for its idyllic waterfalls and streams.

-There are several trails which loop towards the three waterfalls.
-This jaunt will take you about two miles.
+There are several trails which loop toward the three waterfalls Juney Whank Falls, Indian Creek Falls, and Tom Branch Falls.
+This jaunt will take you about two miles round trip.